Arwonga/KhushiMotors/README.md

 User Accounts: Ability for users to create accounts to save their favorite cars and track their inquiries.
 Contact Us: Easily get in touch with the Khushi Motors team for any questions or support.
 Secure Payments: Integration with payment gateways for a secure and easy transaction experience.
+<h>Acknowledgments</h1>
+Thanks to the React team for providing an excellent JavaScript library for building user interfaces.
+Thanks to all the contributors who help make this project better!